asyed867/AI-Chatbot/README.md

 ## 💭 Summary

-- Built and deployed a **Flask-based chatbot** integrated with OpenAI
+- Built and deployed a **Flask-based chatbot** integrating scikit-learn and OpenAI
 - Hosted securely on **AWS Elastic Beanstalk**
 - Implemented automated deployment using **GitHub Actions CI/CD**
-- Demonstrates cloud deployment and full-stack integration skills in a compact project
+- Demonstrates cloud deployment, automation, and full-stack integration skills in a compact project